 Infections and other illnesses

 Hormonal factors are important.
-Women are more prone to attacks than men, particularly during periods of hormonal change (eg, luteal phase of the menstrual cycle, during oral contraceptive use, during early weeks of gestation, in the immediate postpartum period).
+Women are more prone to attacks than men, particularly during periods of hormonal change (eg, during the luteal phase of the menstrual cycle, during oral contraceptive use, during the early weeks of gestation, in the immediate postpartum period).
 Nevertheless, pregnancy is not contraindicated.

-Other factors include drugs, particularly those that induce hepatic ALA synthase and cytochrome P-450 enzymes.
-Attacks usually occur within 24 hours after exposure to a precipitating drug.
-A wide range of drugs are problematic, particularly barbiturates, hydantoins, other antiseizure drugs, sulfonamide antibiotics, and reproductive hormones (progesterone and related steroids).
+Other factors include medications, particularly those that induce hepatic ALA synthase and cytochrome P-450 enzymes.
+Attacks usually occur within 24 hours after exposure to a precipitating medication.
+Many medications are problematic, particularly barbiturates, hydantoins, other antiseizure medications, trimethoprim, and reproductive hormones (progesterone and related steroids).
 However, the degree of risk and the level of certainty vary considerably; current information should be sought from online databases such as www.drugs-porphyria.org and the American Porphyria Foundation.

-Exposure to sunlight precipitates cutaneous symptoms in variegate porphyria and hereditary coproporphyria.
+Exposure to sunlight precipitates cutaneous symptoms in variegate porphyria and rarely also in hereditary coproporphyria.

 Symptoms and Signs of Acute Porphyrias